 In community property states, you and your spouse are considered to own all marital assets and debts in equal shares.
-If you bought a house after you married, that makes it community property even if your name's on the title and your money built up the equity.
-Because it's a joint asset, your spouse's creditors can put a lien on the house for his debt.
-Not only that -- but since you own half your spouse's debt, it's also typically "your" debt as well.
-If you bought the house before the marriage, and if your spouse incurred the debts before your marriage, the house is generally safe from your spouse's creditors unless you retitled it to give him co-ownership.
+If you bought a house after you married, the home is considered community property, even if your name is on the title and your money built up the equity.
+Because it's a joint asset, your spouse's creditors can put a lien on the house for his or her debt.

 Most states apply common law rather than community-property rules to marital debts.
-Common law says that your spouse's debts and income are hers and hers alone -- with the exception of "family expenses" that benefit both spouses.
+Common law says that your spouse's debts and income are his or hers alone, with the exception of "family expenses" that benefit both spouses.
 There's no exact definition of "family expenses," but Illinois, for example, has held that the term covers spousal spending on medical bills, clothing and the family home.
 So, for example, if your spouse has unpaid medical bills, the creditors could come after your house.

 Generally you're not responsible for any debts your spouse ran up before you got married.
 In a community property state, your spouse's creditors can go after his share of any jointly titled assets to collect, but not your separate property.
-Another special case is if you make your spouse an authorized user on your card.
-If he then runs up a few thousand and defaults, legally you're the account owner and it's you the credit-card company will try to collect from you.
+Another special case is if you make your spouse an authorized user on a credit card.
+If he or she then runs up a few thousand dollars and defaults, legally you're the account owner, which means the credit card company will try to collect from you.

 If you're seriously worried about your spouse's spending, a written agreement that you don't assume responsibility for each other's debts can protect you.
 Either a pre- or post-nuptial agreement will work, as long as you both sign.
 If you don't have an agreement, your spouse's creditor still has to go to court to win a judgment authorizing the lien.
-You can try convincing the judge that a lien on your property isn't appropriate -- for example, because the debt isn't really a family expense.
+You can try convincing the judge that a lien on your property isn't appropriate, for example, stating that the debt isn't really a family expense.